 Money to call their own

 Some may say the money low-income youth have doesn’t really belong to them but rather to the family; indeed, this was the case for many of the youth with whom we spoke.
 Pushpa, a SEWA Bank client for 15 years and mother of a son and daughter, said during the focus group, “If the children are earning themselves, we can feel they are saving.
-But is coming from the home, it is .”
+But [if the money] is coming from the home, it is [the family’s].”

 For the young Tejasvi customers, it was the excitement and the physical act of putting money in the little piggy bank that made the experience so unique.
 It was the pride of accumulating money and the anticipation of the saathi’s (a SEWA Bank agent) arrival to collect the piggy bank money that set the Tejasvi program apart from other savings methods: in a purse, their pocket, with their mother, and the government scholarship account.